Privacy Matters: How AI Keyboards Keep Your Data Safe

 Aggregation takes this a step further by combining data from thousands or millions of users.
 Rather than looking at individual typing patterns, developers analyze mass trends.
 It's like studying traffic patterns instead of following specific cars—they see the overall flow without tracking you personally.

-The most advanced keyboards use techniques like differential privacy, which adds carefully calibrated "noise" to the data.
+The most advanced keyboards in 2026 use techniques like differential privacy, which adds carefully calibrated "noise" to the data.
 This mathematical approach preserves overall patterns while making it impossible to reverse-engineer individual contributions.
-Apple and Google have been pioneers in implementing differential privacy in their keyboard systems.
+Apple, Google, and newer players like CleverType have pioneered the implementation of differential privacy in their keyboard systems, with the technology now mature enough that it's become an industry standard rather than a competitive advantage.

 Some keyboards also use federated learning—a technique where your device applies AI learning locally, then only shares general model improvements rather than specific data.
 Your personal typing remains on your device, but the keyboard still gets smarter.